dfinity/agent-js/README.md

   but there is no guarantee that the `next` branch will work with the latest published dfx.
   Once you have a replica running locally, you must pass the port to the e2e tests using the `IC_REF_PORT` environment vairable.
 If that variable is not set, the tests will fail.
-- To run the entire ci, use `npm run ci`.
-This will validate syntax and linting, as well as running tests (both unit and e2e).

 ### Publishing